 Using cannabis while experiencing fertility issues

-If you are already suffering from a preexisting fertility condition, it might be tempting to turn to cannabis for some stress relief.
+If you are already suffering from a preexisting fertility condition, it might be tempting to turn to cannabis.
 However, some medical experts warn that, because marijuana can interfere with the regular abilities of the endocannabinoid system, which goes hand in hand with pretty much every component of the reproductive process, marijuana could potentially make any fertility conditions that already exist worse.

 However, evidence in the past has shown that for couples who are not already suffering from fertility issues, use of cannabis doesn’t increase the likelihood that they will encounter any major fertility issues moving forward, even with regular use.